FriendsOfTerraform/modules/aws/s3/README.md

   versioning_enabled = true

   lifecycle_rules = {
+    # The key of the map will be the lifecycle rule's name
     "rotate-logs" = {
       # This rule is scoped to objects with prefix AND tags
       filter = {